 Washington DC is a planned city with a unique and fascinating history.
-Its brilliantly conceived founding seems to have been a fiasco upon execution.
+That history is not mine to tell.
+Rather, I aim to facilitate its telling in the most accurate and detailed manner.
 I am giving early Washington’s ample historical resources the digital value-added treatment and finding new ways to understand and tell an old story.

 I wanted to make a value-added resource that covered the entire city, so my first online product for Mapping Early Washington is a visualization of Elliot’s 1822 Directory for Washington City in the form of a story map.
 This was apparently the first directory for the city.

-My larger vision for all of this is to apply similar value-added GIS treatments to all historical resources for early Washington, then to carefully combine them to create a data synergy in which each resource informs and refines the others.
+My larger vision for the project is to apply similar value-added GIS treatments to all historical resources for early Washington, then to carefully combine them to create a data synergy in which each resource informs and refines the others.
 For instance, my use of the Boschke map was key in setting the points associated with the directory listings.
 Those resources are extremely complementary of each other.
 We understand each better because of the other, if we use them together.

-The careful combination of value-added historical resources yields true historical knowledge and begins to tell stories of our history.
+The careful combination of value-added historical resources will yield true historical knowledge and begin to tell stories of our history.
 We can do this en masse and not just one subject at a time.
 Then, a fact-based history of our city can be accessible to all and serve as an unprecedented resource, a common basis of knowledge, and an accurate context for broader storytelling.